Mykhailo-Seniutovych/Battleship.cpp/game/README.md

-## To build the project with CMake, using g++ compiler on Linux, run the following commands
-* cmake -S . -B build
-* cmake --build build --config Release

-## To build the project with CMake, using Visual C++ compiler on Windows, run the following commands
+## To build the project with CMake, run the following commands
 * cmake -S . -B build
 * cmake --build build --config Release